 Search for ‘date’ and select the change format options as shown below.

-From the short and long date format dropdowns, you can select the desired format.
+You can select the desired format from the short and long date format dropdowns.
 Unfortunately, you can’t add any new formats here.

 In Windows 11